-An epicenter of the local craft beer scene, this industrial area has evolved into a thriving communities of small brewers (and one distiller).
+An epicenter of the local craft beer scene, this industrial area has evolved into a thriving communities of small brewers.
 It’s a must-see for any craft beer aficionado.
-Make your own brewery crawl and sample the goods from an experimental microbrewery, the country’s first Michelin-starred brewpub, a European-inspired brewer, and more.
-Plus, local food trucks flock here to serve the craft beer-drinking crowd.
+Make your own brewery crawl and sample the goods from an experimental microbrewery, a European-inspired brewer, and one of the largest female-owned craft distilleries in the country.

-Head off the beaten path to discover these small neighborhood and their under-the-radar brewing scene.
-You’ll be treated to hidden gems like a family-run brewery housed in a former Schlitz stable house and a spot that raises their own bees to make their honey mead.
+Head off the beaten path to discover these small neighborhoods and their under-the-radar brewing scene.
+You’ll be treated to hidden gems like an award-winning restaurant and brewery and a spot that raises their own bees to make their honey mead.

 Celebrate with other craft beer fans at Chicago’s annual beer festivals and events.